History of knitting: Early European knitting

-Archaeological finds from medieval cities all over Europe, such as London, Newcastle, Oslo, Amsterdam and Lübeck, as well as tax lists, prove the spread of knitted goods for everyday use from the 14th century onward.
+Archaeological finds from medieval cities all over Europe, such as London, Newcastle, Oslo, Amsterdam, Lübeck, and Tallinn as well as tax lists, prove the spread of knitted goods for everyday use from the 14th century onward.
 Like many archaeological textiles, most of the finds are only fragments of knitted items so that in most cases their former appearance and use is unknown.
-One of the exceptions is a 14th or 15th century woollen child's cap from Lübeck.
+One of the exceptions is a 14th or 15th century woollen child's cap from Lübeck, and a cap fragment from beginning of 15th century from Tartu.

 Although the purl stitch was used in some of the earliest knitted items in Egypt, its knowledge may have been lost in Europe.
 The first European purl stitches appear in the mid-16th century, in the red silk stockings in which Eleanora de Toledo, wife of Cosimo de Medici, was buried, and which also include the first lacy patterns made by yarn-overs, but the technique may have been developed slightly earlier.
 The English Queen Elizabeth I herself favoured silk stockings; these were finer, softer, more decorative and much more expensive than those of wool.
 Stockings reputed to have belonged to her still exist, demonstrating the high quality of the items specifically knitted for her.
 During this era the manufacture of stockings was of vast importance to many Britons, who knitted with fine wool and exported their wares.
 Knitting schools were established as a way of providing an income to the poor.
 The fashion of the period, requiring men to wear short trunks, made fitted stockings a fashion necessity.
 Stockings made in England were sent to the Netherlands, Spain and Germany.